UsenetBig8/STUMP/doc/md/installation.md

 -   Where to get HELP
 -   Understanding Moderation
-    -   What is Usenet Moderation and how does it work?
+    -   What does 'moderated' mean?
-    -   What is Required to be a Moderator?
+    -   Why do Usenet moderated newsgroups exist ?
-    -   Are you really sure that you want to be a Moderator?
+    -   Role of a moderator
 -   Initial Setup
     -   Setting up a separate Linux account.
 [SYSADMIN]
     -   Setting up sendmail aliases.
 [SYSADMIN]